NVIDIA/TransformerEngine/examples/jax/encoder/README.md

 # Basic Transformer Encoder Example with Optional FP8 #

 This example uses Transformer Encoder to demonstrate the Transformer Engine usage.
 And more focus on scaling up training on multiple GPUs.
 Highly recommend studying the [MNIST example of the Transformer Engine](/examples/jax/mnist) before reading this example.
 The Transformer Engine is built on top of [Flax](https://github.com/google/flax).
-Thus, examples use `pjit` to set up multiple GPU training.
-The basic pjit usage can be referred to [Scale up Flax Modules on multiple devices with pjit](https://flax.readthedocs.io/en/latest/guides/flax_on_pjit.html).
+Thus, examples use `jit` `in `in_shardings` and `out_shardings` parameters to set up multiple GPU training.
+The basic parallel jit usage can be referred to [Scale up Flax Modules on multiple devices](https://flax.readthedocs.io/en/latest/guides/flax_on_pjit.html).

 ## Single GPU ##